cluvio/agent/README.md

 #### Linux

 On Linux, the RPM and DEB archives include a unit file for systemd.
 Installation enables the agent, but does not yet start the service.
-The unit file can be found at [scripts/linux/cluvio-agent.service](/scripts/linux/cluvio-agent.service).
+The unit file can also be found at [scripts/linux/cluvio-agent.service](/scripts/linux/cluvio-agent.service).
 Once the configuration has been retrieved from Cluvio, the usual `systemctl` commands can be used to start, stop or inspect the agent, e.g. `systemctl status cluvio-agent.service`.
-Logs can be found via journalctl, e.g. `journalctl -u cluvio-agent.service`.
+Logs can be seen via `journalctl`, e.g. `journalctl -u cluvio-agent.service`.